-As regards the prevention of risks for workers, BNI licensees are required to implement all necessary means to protect workers against the hazards of ionising radiation, and more particularly to apply the same general rules as those applicable to all workers exposed to ionising radiation (see chapter 3) (work organisation, accident prevention, keeping registers, medical monitoring of workers from outside contractors, etc.).
+As regards the prevention of risks for workers, BNI licensees are required to implement all necessary means to protect workers against the hazards of ionising radiation, and more particularly to apply the general rules applicable to all workers exposed to ionising radiation (work organisation, accident prevention, medical monitoring of workers from outside contractors, etc.) (see chapter 3).

-As regards protection of the population and the environment, the BNI licensee must also implement all necessary means to achieve and maintain optimum protection of the population.
-More specifically, the impact of liquid and gas effluent releases - radioactive or not - on the health of the populations living in the vicinity of the installations and on the environment must be strictly limited (see chapter 4).
+As regards protection of the population and the environment, the BNI licensee must also take all necessary steps to achieve and maintain an optimum level of protection.
+Discharges of liquid and gaseous effluents, whether or not radioactive, are in particular strictly limited (see chapter 4).

-2 Transport of radioactive or fissile material for civil use
+2 | 2 Transport of radioactive and fissile material for civil use